jbd7/geoFlickr/geoflickr/readme.txt

 == Configuration ==

-1. To configure plugin, go to 'Settings' -> 'geoFlickr' from the Wordpress dashboard
+1. To configure plugin, go to 'Settings' -> 'GeoFlickr' from the Wordpress dashboard
 2. Enter your flickr API key.
 The key can be obtained for free by visiting https://www.flickr.com/services/apps/
 3. Enter your Google Maps API key.
 The key can be set up, for free up to a certain threshold, via https://console.cloud.google.com/google/maps-apis/ by following https://support.google.com/googleapi/answer/6158862